centau/vide/docs/tut/crash-course/2-creation.md

 }
 ```

-String keys are assigned as properties and integer keys are assigned as child
+String keys are treated as properties and integer keys are treated as child
 instances.

 ```lua